1. Recipes

 Emika

 No worries, guys!
-It’s absolutely possible to make fluffy tamagoyaki without any special equipments.
+It’s absolutely possible to make fluffy tamagoyaki without any special equipment.

 Emika